 Psychosexual Stages of Development

-Freud suggested five stages of growth.
-These are oral, anal, phallic, latency, and genital.
+Freud suggested five stages of growth: oral, anal, phallic, latency, and genital.
 Each stage focuses on a new area of pleasure and conflict.
-The latency stage spans from age six to twelve.
-This stage is very important for primary school.
-Freud believed children turn their energy to learning and making friends then.
-Modern psychology has moved past this exact theory.
-Yet, the core idea that emotional growth happens in stages is still key.
+The latency stage runs from age six to twelve, so it is especially relevant to primary school.

 Critiques in Education and Psychology

 People strongly criticise Freud's theories because they cannot be proven false.
-Popper (1963) argued that science cannot test psychoanalytic theory.
-He said it explains any result after it happens.
-The psychosexual stages have no test proof.
-Also, many of Freud's case studies used small, narrow groups.
-Modern psychology prefers methods backed by evidence.
-These include cognitive and attachment theories, which scientists can test well.
+Popper (1963) argued that science cannot properly test psychoanalytic theory.
+He said it can explain any result after it has happened.

 Research Evidence Check